SQS-JLiu/DroidMutator/README.md

         java -jar DroidMutator.jar [location_config=path/muLocation.xml] [project_config=path/mutator.xml] [operators_config=path/operators.config]
 ### Build each mutant as an installable file (APK file)
-   The mutator.xml under the variation execution path is loaded by default, and a custom configuration file such as path/mutator.xml can also be passed in.
+   The Builder needs to read the mutator.xml to get the mutant file and output the APK file to the specified location.
+By default, Builder will read the mutator.xml file in the directory structure described above.
+Of course, you can also specify a path parameter.
+The instructions are as follows: <br>
-   (You need to ensure that the environment can build applications using gradle.)
+(Tips: You need to ensure that the environment can build applications using gradle.) <br>

+        cd builder
         python compileAndroidPro.py [otherpath/mutator.xml]
 ### Install and launch each APK file
-   The mutator.xml under the variation execution path is loaded by default, and a custom configuration file such as path/mutator.xml can also be passed in.
+   The mutator.xml under the mutation execution path is loaded by default, and a custom configuration file such as path/mutator.xml can also be passed in. <br>
-   (You need to ensure that there is a simulated emulator or physical device connected to the computer before executing the command.)
+   (Tips: You need to ensure that there is a simulated emulator or physical device connected to the computer before executing the command.)

         python RunMutants.py  [otherpath/mutator.xml]
   If the app-debug_app_crash_flag file identifier exists in the same directory of the mutant APK,